Smoked Tri-Tip Roast

 Our goal is to reach medium rare here, which is typically 130 degrees.
 Our overall smoking time should be somewhere in the neighborhood of two hours.
 That time can vary a little depending on the thickness of the roast, but definitely check before two hours.

 Pro tip: How to check for doneness of meat?
 If you don't have a meat thermometer, try the flesh test.
-It's not quite as reliable as a thermometer, but it will do in a pinch.
+It's not quite as reliable as a digital thermometer, but it will do in a pinch.
 The method is that different parts of your face actually match the feel of the center of the meat at certain levels of doneness.

 - A meat cooked rare will resemble the feeling of your cheek when you touch it with your index finder.